m1griffin/arrayfunc/codegen/docmathtemplate.rst

 _________________________________

 In this set of tests, all arithmetic error checking was disabled (not the default state) and SIMD acceleration was enabled (the normal default).
-Note that there may be unexpected slight differences as compared to the previous data table due to variations in test timing.
+The values here are relative to the default (see the above table), where values less than 1 are slower, and values above 1 are faster.

+Floating point SIMD operations are only enabled when error checking is disabled.
-This data may be of some use when estimating if any useful performance gains can be made in your specific application by disabling error checking in order to enable SIMD operations.
+This data may be of some use when estimating if any useful performance gains can be made in your specific application by disabling error checking.
 It is not recommended to disable math error checking without good reason.

+It will be noted that some integer operations which use SIMD are also slightly faster when error checking is disabled due to reduced checking overhead.

 {simdbench}

-SIMD Optimisation Effects
-_________________________

-This set of tests shows what the effect of SIMD optimisations are for those functions which support it.
-SIMD optimisations are enabled by default except in a few cases where they conflict with math error checking (in which case error checking must be disabled to use them).
-This information may be useful in deciding which platform you wish to use to run your application.
-This data is primarily of interest in judging expected benchmark performance on different platforms.

-{simdrelbench}

 Array Size Versus Performance